-4 Intrepid American Female Newspaper Publishers of the 1800s
+4 Fearless American Female Newspaper Publishers of the 1800s

 For a small number of American female journalist-reformers of the 1800s, starting their own newspapers became a matter of necessity.
 Refused the opportunity to report on matters of importance by male-dominated mainstream newspapers, they took matters into their own hands.